openHPI/OpenWHO-chatbot/rasa/data/openWHO/general.md

 ## intent:payment_question
-- do I have to pay for openwho courses?
+- Do I have to pay for openwho courses?
-- how much does openwho cost
+- How much does openwho cost
-- what is the price of openwho
+- What is the price of openwho
-- do the courses cost money?
+- Do the courses cost money?
-- is openwho free?
+- Is openwho free?

-## intent:timelimit_question
-- do these courses have any time limit?
-- how long can I do the courses?
-- when should I finish my courses
-- do the courses end sometime?

-## intent:confirmation_of_participation_question
-- do all courses offer confirmation of participation?
-- do I get a participation certificate?
-- can I get a certificate of participation
-- please give me a confirmation of participation
-- I need a certificate
-- I want a confirmation
+- I don't want to pay money for the courses
-- Does OpenWHO offer certificates?

 ## intent:account_creation_question
-- how do I create a profile?
+- How do I create a profile?
-- how do I create an account
+- How do I create an account?
-- where do I register
+- Where do I register?
 - I need a new account
-- how can I start using openwho?
+- How can I start using openwho?

 ## intent:confirmation_email_problem
-- what to do in case I did not receive a confirmation email?
+- What to do in case I did not receive a confirmation email?
 - I did not recieve the confirmation email
 - I did not get the confirmation email
 - I do not find the confirmation mail
 - I can not see the email for confirmation
-- where do I find the confirmation mail?
+- Where do I find the confirmation mail?

-## intent:course_enrollment_question
-- how do I enroll in a course?
-- how to join a course
-- where can I join a course?
-- how to participate in a course?
-- where to enroll in a course

 ## intent:mobile_device_question
-- will the platform work on mobile devices?
+- Will the platform work on mobile devices?
-- can I use openwho on my phone
+- Can I use openwho on my phone
-- can I use openwho on android
+- Can I use openwho on android
-- can I use openwho on IOS?
+- Can I use openwho on IOS?
-- is there an openwho app?
+- Is there an openwho app?
-- how to use openwho on my mobile
+- How to use openwho on my mobile
 - Does OpenWHO offer a mobile App?
 - Do you have a mobile App?
 - Do you offer an App?
 - Can I use OpenWHO on my phone?

-## intent:confirmation_of_participation_download_question
-- how can I download a confirmation of participation?
-- where do I get a certificate of participation
-- where can I download a confirmation of participation?

 ## intent:password_reset_question
 - I forgot my password, what can I do?